MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/Update-MgSecurityLabelRetentionLabel.md

   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-DISPOSITIONREVIEWSTAGES <IMicrosoftGraphSecurityDispositionReviewStage\[]>: Review stages during which reviewers are notified to determine whether a document must be deleted or retained.
+`DISPOSITIONREVIEWSTAGES <IMicrosoftGraphSecurityDispositionReviewStage[]>`: Review stages during which reviewers are notified to determine whether a document must be deleted or retained.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Name <String>]`: Name representing each stage within a collection.
   - `[ReviewersEmailAddresses <String[]>]`: A collection of reviewers at each stage.
   - `[StageNumber <Int32?>]`: The sequence number for each stage of the disposition review.

-INPUTOBJECT `<ISecurityIdentity>`: Identity Parameter
+`INPUTOBJECT <ISecurityIdentity>`: Identity Parameter
   - `[AlertId <String>]`: The unique identifier of alert
   - `[ArticleId <String>]`: The unique identifier of article
   - `[ArticleIndicatorId <String>]`: The unique identifier of articleIndicator